 Nipples

-- Fully-exposed nipples are the most common and great for maintenance but are the worst for aerodynamics.
+- Fully-exposed nipples are the most common and are ideal for maintenance but the worst for aerodynamics.

-- Half-exposed nipples are less common than fully-exposed nipples.
-They are good for maintenance and aerodynamics.
-It’s a great compromise between the other two.
+- Half-exposed nipples are less common than fully exposed ones.
+They are good for maintenance and aerodynamics, and they are a great compromise between the other two.

-- Hidden nipples are the best for aerodynamics but worst for maintenance (you have to take off the tire if you want to adjust spoke tension).
+- Hidden nipples are best for aerodynamics but worst for maintenance.
+You have to remove the tire to adjust the spoke tension.

 Brand

 Some of us prioritize brands more than others.
-More established and mainstream brands sell their wheels at higher prices than less-known manufacturers.
+More established and mainstream brands sell their wheels at higher prices than less-known or Chinese manufacturers.

-Did you know that the following bike/accessories brands also have wheels (sub)brands?
+Did you know that the following bike brands also have wheels brands?
+Specialized has Roval, SRAM has Zipp, Trek has Bontrager, and Factor has Black Inc.

 The brand is part of the price.

-If you are looking for the best value for the money, feel free to check out less-known brands or Chinese brands, which make high-quality wheels at a fraction of the price of mainstream brands.
+If you want the best value for the money, feel free to check out less-known brands or Chinese brands that make high-quality wheels at a fraction of the price of mainstream brands.

-High-end wheels also bring diminishing returns.
-They can bring some marginal gains, but they don’t play a significant role for ordinary mortals.
+High-end wheels also have diminishing returns.
+They can bring some marginal gains, but they don’t significantly benefit ordinary mortals.

 How much should you spend on road bike wheels?

-If you want to invest more, feel free to check out these road bike wheels for under $1000.
+If you are willing to invest more, feel free to check out these road bike wheels for under $1000.
 Wheelsets at this price range are the sweet spot for enthusiast road cyclists.

-And if you have higher demands, and care about the best performance possible, see the best road bike wheels on the market.
+If you have higher demands and care about the best performance possible, see the best road bike wheels on the market, which can easily exceed $2000.

 - Rim brake wheels – braking pads, quick-release skewers